loganstranglen/Cool-Bikes-Software-Assurance-CYBR8420-850/SSE_Code-Analysis.md

 (insert Cole manual/automated review documentation (See logan/danial example below)

-Daniel & Logan Code Review:
+### Daniel & Logan Code Review:
-Regarding the manual code review of Cardea, neither Daniel or Logan have a strong familiarity with JavaScript.
+Regarding the manual code review of Cardea, neither Daniel nor Logan have a strong familiarity with JavaScript.
 So, they opted to fork both of the repositories that were undergoing analysis to their own GitHub accounts.
 From there, they then employed the native tools GitHub offers to solve errors and issues within written code and went through the folders of both repos’.
 By doing this, they hoped to find security flaws and syntax errors that would require action to resolve.

 For the automated code review portion of the analysis, the pair chose the tool SonarCloud (SonarCloud Online Code Review as a Service Tool | Sonar) to handle the task of reviewing the repositories that aligned with their initial assurance and misuse cases.
 After watching a demo of how the tool functioned and deeming it suitable for the task, they decided to implement it themselves and have it analyze the code.
 By using this tool, they expected to see outcomes such as security vulnerabilities, bugs, and security hotspots that would need attention.

 For their manual review, the two were able to discover argument errors in the code which the automated tool was also able to discover at line 42 of the src/UI/CanUser.js and line 52 of the src/UI/Contact.js.
 Both instances are only errors in the code, rather than security issues, and were also anticipated.

-#### Part 2:
+## Part 2:

 ### Cardea Mobile Agent (Ryan):